Murder of Mark Carson: Mark Carson

-Mark Anthony Carson Jr. (February 1, 1981 - May 18, 2013), whose name was also reported as "Marc Carson", was an African American man who was 32 years old at the time of the incident.
-He had been a resident of the Harlem neighborhood of Manhattan, but had recently saved up enough money to move to Brooklyn.
-He was employed at a yogurt shop, working in a kiosk in Grand Central Terminal.
+Mark Anthony Carson Jr. (February 1, 1981 - May 18, 2013) was an African American man who was 32 years old at the time of the incident.
+He lived in Brooklyn and was a manager at a gelato kiosk in Grand Central Terminal.
 Carson was an openly gay man.
 He frequently visited the Greenwich Village neighborhood of Manhattan, often engaging in the nightlife in the area.
 On the night that he was killed, he was in the neighborhood with his roommate, Danny Robinson.

 Elliot Morales

-Elliot Morales (born March 1, 1980) was a 33-year-old man at the time of the incident.
+Elliot Morales was a 33-year-old man at the time of the incident.
 Originally from the Lower East Side of Manhattan, he was at the time living with a friend in Queens.
 According to multiple news sources, Morales had an extensive criminal record.
 He had previously served an 11-year prison term for a robbery wherein three women had been bound and assaulted.
 He was convicted in 1999.
 By May 2013, he was out of prison but was unemployed and poor.

 Following the killing, Morales stated that he was bisexual and had had sexual relationships with a trans woman.
 However, earlier, he had told police that he was straight.